Coldknife2/bookmarklets/README.md

 # bookmarklets
-Personnal bookmarklets usable by all
+Personal bookmarklets open to all